SCROLL

 verification.completed

-Fires immediately after a token is successfully verified — either via the SDK QR flow or a direct POST /api/bridge/verify call.
-Payload includes all proven claims, proof type, and the token.
-Use this on your backend to update your application state without polling.
+Fires after a token is successfully verified - either via the SDK QR flow or a direct POST /v1/verify call.
+Payload includes verified claims, proof type, and the token.
+Use this on your backend to update your application state.

 verification.failed